Helekin/mern-01-easy-proshop/README.md

 ### Prerequisites

-- Use any code editor
+- To get started, make sure you have any code editor installed.

 ### Installation

-1. Clone the repo
+1. Clone the repository to your local machine:

 ```sh
 git clone https://github.com/Helekin/mern-01-easy-proshop.git